Article Collection

 Significant for the fate of traditional Unix was also the USL v.
 BSDi lawsuit.
 It delayed BSD from 1992 to 1994, the years important for entering the general PC market, and it also once again undesirably brought Unix licensing into the spotlight.

-Given the heavy burden of practically everything related to old-school Unix – hardware, software, pricing, licensing, politics, elitism, and closed source – maybe it is exactly just that all those variants are now relics of the past.
+Given the heavy burden of practically everything related to old-school Unix – hardware, software, incompatibilities, pricing, licensing, politics, elitism, and closed source – it is maybe exactly just that all those variants are now relics of the past.

 But, as a concept, Unix has defined all computing that we know to this day and continues to thrive free and receive enhancements like never before under the umbrellas of GNU/Linux and BSD.